ChemeketaCS/csweb/content/assignments/cs290/current/04/_index.md

 At the top of the file are two functions you need to write - `roll()` and `score()`.

+You will submit the diceGame.js file to elearn in addition to pushing your code.

 ### roll()

 This should roll the unlocked (white) dice.
 When a die is rolled it should be set to